 I spent last weekend in the culinary capital of southern China; Guangzhou.
 To say I ate a lot of food would be an understatement.
-It felt like a two day non-stop tour of east-asia cuisine with my stomach bearing the brunt of all manors of Chinese, Japanese & Vietnamese delights!
+It felt like a two day non-stop tour of East-Asia cuisine with my stomach bearing the brunt of all manors of Chinese, Japanese & Vietnamese delights!

 Before visiting Guangzhou I was warned by many friends to be careful with tales of thievery and general social disorder so it was with some anticipation that I stepped off the train on Saturday morning.
 Whilst the city is a bit grubby around the edges it wasn’t as bad as I had been led to expect and indeed the city has a far richer history and culture than Shenzhen (being founded in 214BC).
-It was however very crowded so if you’re claustrophobic I’d advise to stay away!
+It was however very crowded so if you’re claustrophobic I’d advise staying away!